tcdoan/ai/pacman3.02/search/README.md

     - Also, all of the commands that appear in this project also appear in commands.txt, for easy copying and pasting.
     - In UNIX/Mac OS X, you can even run all these commands in order with bash commands.txt.

-# Program 1: Finding a Fixed Food Dot using Depth First Search
+# Algorithm 1: Finding a Fixed Food Dot using Depth First Search

 ## In searchAgents.py, you'll find a fully implemented SearchAgent,
 - which plans out a path through Pacman's world and then